lorepozo/list-routines/README.md

 ## Testing

-Run `cargo test api_success -- --nocapture` to test all of the routines.
+Run `cargo test routines -- --nocapture` to test all of the routines.